Azure/azure-sdk-for-net/sdk/search/Azure.Search.Documents/README.md

 }
 ```

-You can also easily [enable console logging](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/Azure.Core/samples/Diagnostics.md#logging) if you want to dig
+You can also easily [enable console logging](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/core/Azure.Core/samples/Diagnostics.md#logging) if you want to dig
 deeper into the requests you're making against the service.

-See our [troubleshooting guide](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/search/Azure.Search.Documents/TROUBLESHOOTING.md) for details on how to diagnose various failure scenarios.

 ## Next steps